omg21btc/Bitcoin-Only-WP-Plugin/README.md

 This plugin is open source and available under the GNU General Public License v2.0.

 ## Future Developments
-While the current version focuses on mempool fees and block height, future updates will introduce more Bitcoin only features to this suite.
+While the current version focuses on live BTC/USD price, mempool fees and block height, future updates will introduce more Bitcoin only features to this suite.

 ## Support
 For support, queries, or contributions, please visit our [GitHub repository](https://github.com/omg21btc/Bitcoin-Only-WP-Plugin).